r-masuki/strainIFCcoupling/README.md

 ```
 > python3 generate_straindisp.py --DFT=VASP -smag=0.005 -dmag=0.01
 ```
-`-smag` is the magnitude of the strain. `-dmag` defines the magnitude of atomic displacements in $\AA$.
+`-smag` is the magnitude of the strain. `-dmag` defines the magnitude of atomic displacements in Angstrom.
 You can also use `--no_offset` option if the atomic forces are zero when strain is applied, which condition is not checked in the script.

 Here, six directories of different strain patterns will be generated.
 If you run the VASP calculation in supercomputers or cluster computers, copy the whole working folder (`BaTiO3_VASP` in this case).